bmeddeb/gitbench/docs/examples/secure-credentials.md

 # Secure Credentials Example

-This example demonstrates how to use GitFleet's `CredentialManager` to securely store and retrieve authentication tokens and credentials.
+This example demonstrates how to use gitbench's `CredentialManager` to securely store and retrieve authentication tokens and credentials.
 It covers different encryption methods, from simple base64 encoding to AES encryption and password-derived keys.

 ## Code Example